tuxfuxch/yarc/README.md

   *  Media:
 	  - Swipe up to stop the player
 	  - Swipe down for play/pause
-	  - Swipe left for the previous item in the playlist
+	  - Swipe left for the previous item in the play-list
-	  - Swipe right for the next item in the playlist
+	  - Swipe right for the next item in the play-list
 	  - Tab once for volume down by 10 out of 100%
 	  - Tab twice for volume up by 10 out of 100%
 	  - Tab long to toggle mute

 ###Device Orientation
-If there is a switch in the remote section, activate it (it's off by defaulte, because it's a battery killer).
+If there is a switch in the remote section, activate it (it's off by default, because it's a battery killer).
 If there is no switch, your mobile and/or browser does not support it.
 But even when it shows it, it may be not supported.

   * Navigation: